 Heinle was diagnosed with scoliosis when she was 15 years old, but decided to hold off on surgery until her adult years, when the pain became too much to bear.
 Heinle blogged about her surgery at NYU Langone Spine Center and was featured in the NY Post and Daily Mail.

 WHITE NOISE is based on this blog and the health struggles that those close to her, have endured.

-Heinle is passionate about mental health, addiction prevention, healthy living, embracing our imperfections and the power in human connection.
+Heinle is passionate about self care, addiction prevention, embracing our imperfections and the power in human connection.